solidi/hl-mods/workspace/redist/readme.txt

 - Bacontsu for wall climbing and other grappling from Codename Borea https://github.com/bacontsu/codename-borea/
 - Spirit of Half-Life for rain and snow effects https://github.com/HLSources/Spirit-of-Half-Life
 - FreeSlave for the latest Half-Life forge game data file (.fgd) https://github.com/FreeSlave/halflife-fgd
+- Dmitry for the video game cabinet model
+- Santa sound effects and delicious! from various youtube sources
+- Sanic and Evil Santa art from their perspective authors